autowarefoundation/autoware/sensing/autoware_pcl_extensions/README.md

-# tier4_pcl_extensions
+# autoware_pcl_extensions

 ## Purpose

-The `tier4_pcl_extensions` is a pcl extension library.
+The `autoware_pcl_extensions` is a pcl extension library.
 The voxel grid filter in this package works with a different algorithm than the original one.

 ## Inner-workings / Algorithms